Niraj-Fonseka/Niraj-Fonseka/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
   - A platform to manage my finances
+  - a command line tool to manage my personal stuff

 - 🌱 I’m currently learning ...
   - Rust